 What to expect from your doctor

-- Could you sense a cold sore coming before the sore became visible?
+- Could you sense a cold sore coming before you could see it?

 - Have you been treated for cold sores in the past?
-If so, what treatment was most effective?
+If so, what treatment helped the most?

 - Are you pregnant?